Youngkkk123/FTC-Net/README.md

 Finally, you can obtain the ROC and corresponding AUC of FTC-Net on the test set，which are saved in `save_path`.

-Prospective_data can be evaluated with 'prospective_data.npy' using 'prediction.py' and results will be output in a csv.
+Prospective_data can be evaluated with `prospective_data.npy` using `prediction.py` and results will be output in a csv.

 model: https://pan.baidu.com/s/1JNtU9Ma8UwTP0hxe161-8w?pwd=x9bs.  key: x9bs